Skip to main content

 Deadlines

-• Full program applicants: The M.A. in political science starts in the fall and runs over four semesters (Fall, Spring, Summer I and Summer II).
+Full program applicants: The M.A. in Political Science and Public Affairs starts in the fall and runs over four terms (Fall, Spring, Summer I and Summer II).
 Deadline: rolling admissions until May 1; deadline for assistantship and scholarship applications is April 15.

 Once your application is complete, a committee of faculty members reviews it for evidence of sufficient preparation for advanced study in political science/international relations and the likelihood of academic success.
 One member of the committee will conduct a Zoom interview to assess your suitability for the program.

-If you are a non-European Union student, do keep in mind that acquiring a student visa can take two to three months, and the process can begin only after you have been admitted and have confirmed your acceptance.
+If you are a non-European Union student, note that acquiring a student visa can take two to three months, and the process can begin only after you have been admitted and have confirmed your acceptance.
 We urge you to research the student visa process early, and our Visas for Spain page is a good place to start.